Welcome to the PMSA Council

 The PMSA Council is the governing body of the Presbyterian and Methodist Schools Association.
 Subject to the law, the PMSA Constitution and the PMSA By-Laws, the Council is responsible for the good government of the business of the Association and the attainment and performance of the Association’s objects and may exercise all of the powers of the Association except those that are required to be exercised in general meeting.

-The PMSA Council comprises 10 Councillors, including the Chairman, who contribute a blend of commercial, governance, legal, academic, administrative and public sector expertise to the business and operation of the Council.
+The PMSA Council comprises nine Councillors, including the Chairman, who contribute a blend of commercial, governance, legal, academic, administrative and public sector expertise to the business and operation of the Council.
 Councillors are elected or appointed in accordance with the provisions of the PMSA Constitution and the PMSA By-Laws.
 All Councillors work in a voluntary capacity.
-Of the 15 Councillors six are appointed from each of the Uniting and Presbyterian Churches in Queensland and the remaining three are Council appointed Councillors.
+Of the 15 Councillors, six are appointed from each of the Uniting and Presbyterian Churches in Queensland and the remaining three are Council appointed Councillors.
 The Council reports annually to the Assembly of The Presbyterian Church and to the Synod of the Uniting Chruch.

 The Council’s principal responsibilities are to: